 Many applicants may respond to your job ads, but not all will be a perfect fit for what your ideal candidate looks like.
 Interviews give you the chance to get to know the candidates more, way beyond than what they write on paper.
 An effective interview session will help you select the right person for the role.

-Your first important step is to write a detailed job description.
+The applicant interview process for your Las Vegas business is the first important step is to write a detailed job description.
 Take time to clearly define the responsibilities needed for the role and the qualifications and requirements a candidate should meet to be considered for the position.

 This step will help you know what exactly you are looking for and will serve as your guide when you do the next steps.
 Your job description should not be loaded with bullet points containing several skill sets.
 Write only what is necessary for a potential candidate to do the responsibilities of the job successfully.